dariodenardi/eFootball2022-Project/README.md

 - Run .exe

 **How to edit database**
-- Click on File, Open and select a folder where you find Ball.bin, Glove.bin, Glove.bin ...
+- Click on File, Open and select a folder where you find Coach.bin, Stadium.bin, Ball.bin, Boot.bin, Glove.bin ...

 **Tool changes the game database (no EDIT.bin)**